A little about us:

 We are a group of dedicated, multidisciplinary and optimistic researchers, working at the cutting edge of science, utilizing state-of-the-art tools to unlock the mystery of the brain and transform the way we approach the development of new treatments, and ultimately cures.
 LIBD is an independent 501(c)(3) medical research institute located in the Bioscience Park on the campus of the Johns Hopkins School of Medicine and Hospital in Baltimore, MD.

-The R/Bioconductor-powered Team Data Science group, headed by Dr. Leonardo Collado-Torres, has a Research Associate position in genomics data science available now.
+has a Research Associate position in genomics data science available now.
 Our work is focused on understanding the roots and signatures of disease (particularly psychiatric disorders) by zooming in across dimensions of gene activity.
 We achieve this by studying gene expression at all expression feature levels (genes, exons, exon-exon junctions, and un-annotated regions) and by using different gene expression measurement technologies (bulk RNA-seq, single cell/nuclei RNA-seq, and spatial transcriptomics) that provide finer biological resolution and localization of gene expression.
 We work closely with collaborators from LIBD as well as from Johns Hopkins University (JHU) which reflects the cross-disciplinary approach and diversity in expertise needed to further advance our understanding of high throughout biology.

 Specific Duties and Responsibilities: